Top 6 Tips to Address Allergies

 4. Drink Stinging Nettle Tea.
 This tea has been found to control histamine release.

-5. Use Essential oils.
+5. Use Quality Essential oils.

 Make a mattress cleaner with baking soda and eucalyptus or tea tree to kill anything hiding in your mattresses.
 Ask Linda Ljucovic for her DIY recipes!

 Do Terra Lemon, Lavender and Peppermint Essential oils (1 drop each) taken internally in water or in a roller bottle for easy application to sinuses.
 Lemon helps with lymphatic drainage, peppermint helps address congestion, and lavender helps calm the system.
+This is a popular kit to get started with.

 Rub frankincense over your chest and neck before bed.
 Frankincense has been found to increase multiple levels of the immune system, including IgG, IgM, and interferon.
 In a study published by Phytotherapy Research, when mice took 1–10 milligrams of frankincense orally, it was discovered that multiple levels of their immune systems were stimulated including IgG, IgM and interferon.
 This means that frankincense has seriously powerful effects when it comes to supporting the immune system.